Nonprofit Resources

 • Church involvement

-• References (inside and/or outside the church)
+• References (inside or outside the church, or both)

 • Present income and expenses